SerbanA01/FineTuned-Financial-RAG/README.md

 *   **For Technical Demonstration:** The primary purpose of this project is to showcase the architecture, techniques, and engineering challenges involved in building a complex, end-to-end RAG system.
 The code is a demonstration of what is possible, not a source of financial truth.

 *   **Project Name & Non-Affiliation:** The name "FinSecureAI" is used for project identification purposes only.
 This is **not a commercial product or brand**.
 No affiliation with any existing companies or entities is intended or implied.
-The author shall not be held liable for any confusion or legal issues arising from the use of the project name.
+The author shall not be held liable for any confusion or legal issues.